JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="EndOf"></a>EndOf

+Moves this range's ends to the end of the last overlapping Unit in the range.

 ```
 FUNCTION CTextRange2.EndOf (BYVAL Unit AS LONG, BYVAL Extend AS LONG) AS LONG
    DIM Delta AS LONG